 This is extremely helpful in taking down champions that just run too fast.
 Also, in my opinion, this is the absolute best armor item in the game, which makes it an almost insta-buy on every Jax.

-Sunfire Cape is decently good now, since it gives only slightly less stats than Randuin's Omen, but it has the magic damage aura.
+Sunfire Aegis is decently good now, since it gives only slightly less stats than Randuin's Omen, but it has the magic damage aura.
 This is great on Jax because most of the fighting will be done when you're bashing in their faces with your lamppost.

 Thornmail is good for when you're just taking way too much AD damage, and you want lots of armor or you just want to punish the hell out of whoever's kiting you.